kam-stand/PCAP/README.md

 # Information

-When reading on ethernet frames and different link types. its important to note we are monstly reading data that is being transmitted from physical wires or wireless communication.
+When reading on ethernet frames and different link types. its important to note we are mostly reading data that is being transmitted from physical wires or wireless communication.
 In a `.pcap` file we are capturing from the end of this transmission into a computer.
 Hence, the preamble and  sfd are not present :alien:

 # Resources